dcodejava/browser-sniff/readme.txt

 * WP compliant, no need to create a browsers directory anymore
 * First release on http://wordpress.org/extend/plugins

+= 1.12 =
+* Added new Icons for MAC OS X, Internet Explorer and Safari, Thanks to [Peter Upfold](http://peter.upfold.org.uk/)
+* Detects Opera Mini for iPhone
+* Fixed detecting for Safari on iPhone.
+* Detects iPhone OS Version if available.

 == Upgrade Notice ==

+= 1.12=
+New icons(thanks to Peter Upfold), detection of Opera on iPhone, and improved iPhone detection!

 = 1.11 =
 First release on http://wordpress.org/extend/plugins, with maintaner change(to Bruno Pedrassani).
 Just get it :)